synw/django-instant/docs/src/install.rst

    # optionnal settings
    CENTRIFUGO_HOST = 'http://ip_here' #default: localhost
    CENTRIFUGO_PORT = 8012 # default: 8001
-   INSTANT_PUBLIC_CHANNEL = "public" #default: SITE_SLUG+'_public'
-   INSTANT_ENABLE_PUBLIC_CHANNEL = False # this one is to disable the default public channel

 By default the events are published using python.
 A go module is available to perform the publish operations in order to leave the main process alone as much as possible.
 This might be usefull when lots of messages are sent.

 Note: when this option is enabled there is no error handling.
 This option is recommended when you need higher performance and don't care about error messages.

 You might have to make the `instant/go/publish` file executable with `chmod`

+.. highlight:: python

 ::